Ihor16/finder/README.md

 cd ./finder && ./setup.sh
 ```

-Since the "setup.sh" creates an alias points to a "f.sh" script in this repository, no configuration will be required when you pull a newer version of this repo.
+Since the "setup.sh" creates an alias to the "f.sh" script in this repository, no configuration will be required when you pull a newer version of this repo.
 The "setup.sh" script is documented, so you can take a look at what exactly it does

 ## How to modify